Control 2.14: Declarative Agents from SharePoint Governance — Portal Walkthrough

 Review how declarative agents work: users can create custom Copilot agents scoped to specific SharePoint sites or document libraries.
 These agents answer questions based on the defined content scope, making governance of the underlying content critical.

-Step 2: Configure Agent Creation Policies
+Step 2: Configure Agent Access, Sharing, and Lifecycle Rules

-Portal: Microsoft 365 Admin Center Path: Admin Center > Agents > Settings > User access
+Portal: Microsoft 365 Admin Center Path: Admin Center > Agents > Settings

 Step 3: Review Agent Data Access Scope

-Portal: SharePoint Admin Center Path: SharePoint Admin > Active Sites > review sites used as agent data sources
+Portal: SharePoint admin center Path: SharePoint Admin > Active Sites > review sites used as agent data sources

 For each declarative agent, the data access scope is defined by the SharePoint site or library it references.
 Verify: - Sites used as data sources have appropriate sensitivity labels and permissions - Content is appropriate for the agent's intended audience - No oversharing exists on the source site (cross-reference with Control 1.2)